apostrophecms/apostrophe-cli/README.md

 **Requires Node.js 8+**

 First, install `apostrophe-cli` as a global NPM module:

 ```bash
 npm install -g apostrophe-cli
 ```

-To view the available commands in a given context, execute the newly-installed command with no arguments:
+To view the available commands in a given context, execute the `apos` command with no arguments:

 ```bash
 apos
 ```